-At the time Dr. Armenti was a transplant surgeon at Thomas Jefferson University Hospital and wanted to help recipients get the best information about pregnancy after transplantation.
-He had also earned his PhD is developmental anatomy and was interested in medication effects on the fetus.
-This was a perfect fit combing his two interests transplant and developmental anatomy.
-The NTPR quickly enrolled recipients and Dr. Armenti was able to publish several journal articles about the pregnancy outcomes in transplant recipients.
+Dr. Armenti had also earned a PhD in Developmental Anatomy and, as such, was especially interested in how the medications that the mother had to take to maintain her transplant might affect her baby.
+This was a perfect fit in combing his two interests – transplantation and developmental anatomy.
+The NTPR was able to quickly enroll recipients who had experienced a post-transplant pregnancy, and Dr. Armenti published several professional journal articles about pregnancy outcomes in transplant recipients.
 Dr. Armenti presented NTPR data all over the world, even before the Registry expanded to include registrants outside of North America.

 The NTPR was originally supported by grants from Sandoz Pharmaceuticals (now Novartis Pharmaceuticals).
 Over the years, the NTPR has been supported by all major companies that manufacture transplant medications.
 These included Fujisawa (now Astellas), Wyeth-Ayers Pharmaceuticals (now Pfizer), Roche Pharmaceuticals (now Genentech), and Bristol Myers-Squibb.
 The Registry has currently received an educational grant form Veloxis Pharmaceuticals.
 However, most immunosuppression is now available in generic formulation and their post-marketing surveillance is no longer needed.
 Therefore, this type of funding has now stopped.
 The TPRI continues to thrive through the generous support of Gift of Life Donor Program’s Transplant